Jyothimoparti/News-Org/README.md

-Angular Application to filter news on the web
+Angular Application to filter news related to UIC on the web

 ## Description